 Classrooms, offices, laboratories, and associated equipment must be adequate to support attainment of the student outcomes and to provide an atmosphere conducive to learning.
-Resources and facilities for the Master's level portion of the program must be representative of current professional practice in the discipline.
+Resources and facilities for the master's level portion of the program must be representative of current professional practice in the discipline.

-Modern tools, equipment, computing resources, and laboratories appropriate to the program must be available, accessible, and systematically maintained and upgraded to enable students to attain the student outcomes and to support program needs.
+Modern tools, equipment, computing resources, and laboratories appropriate to the program must be available, accessible, and safely and systematically maintained and upgraded to enable students to attain the student outcomes and to support program needs.
 Means of communication with students, and student access to laboratory and other facilities, must be adequate to support student success in the program, and to provide an atmosphere conducive to learning.
-Students must be provided appropriate guidance regarding the use of tools, equipment, computing resources, and laboratories available to the program, and have access to appropriate training regarding the use of other resources available to them.
+Students must be provided guidance on the appropriate and safe use of tools, equipment, computing resources, laboratories, and other resources available to them.